 This page outlines the steps you need to take and the different types of permits you need before you can obtain your full, unrestricted driver’s license.

-If you’re new to Iowa, you can transfer your out-of-state instruction permit, intermediate driver’s license, or full driver’s license to an Iowa permit or license.
+If you’re new to Iowa, you can transfer your out-of-state learner's permit, intermediate driver’s license, or full driver’s license to an Iowa learner's permit or driver's license.

-To transfer your out-of-state permit or license for an Iowa intermediate license, you must:
+To transfer your out-of-state permit or license for an Iowa provisional license, you must:

 - Be at least 16 years old.